stand alone umbrella insurance

 • Umbrella insurance is quite cheap compared to other types of insurance.

-Standalone umbrella coverages:
+Standalone umbrella coverage:

 Bodily injury liability covers the cost of damages to another person’s body.
 Examples include the cost of medical bills and/or liability claims due to injuries caused by: